mgwg/kaleidoscope/README.md

 # Kaleidoscope
-This project takes a random image from the web, and kaleidoscopfifies it
+This project takes a random image from the web, and kaleidoscopifies it.

+... if we can get it to work